-Toothpaste, soap, shampoos, bath products and moisturisers often contain the chemicals sodium lauryl sulfate and sodium laureth sulfate.
+Toothpaste, soap, shampoos, bath products and moisturisers often contain the chemicals sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).
 These two chemicals are very closely related.

 Sodium lauryl sulfate is used as a foaming agent and detergent in many skin care products.

 The US Cosmetic Ingredient Review (CIR) - an independent expert panel representing consumers, industry and government set up to assess the safety of ingredients used in cosmetics - published an ingredient alert for the chemicals sodium lauryl sulfate, sodium laureth sulfate (collectively, SLS) and ammonium lauryl sulfate.

 This ingredient alert warned that SLS can irritate the eyes and skin, and its irritant properties are higher at greater concentrations.
 Additionally, the longer SLS is in contact with the skin, the more likely it is to irritate.
 Hence, the alert warned that SLS is safe for brief use after which it is rinsed away, as used in the shower or when brushing teeth.
 In products which remain on the skin for prolonged periods of time, such as moisturiser and cosmetics, SLS concentrations should not exceed 1%.2

 In Australia, the National Industrial Chemicals Notifications and Assessment Scheme (NICNAS) reviewed studies on the safety of sodium lauryl sulfate.
 It found only one study designed to examine the carcinogenic effects of sodium lauryl sulfate, which was done on beagle dogs.
 This study found that sodium lauryl sulfate was not carcinogenic in dogs.
 NICNAS also found that even at high doses, sodium lauryl sulfate had no effect on fertility or development.3